ktchow1/interprocess/README.txt

 [Network Address Translation NAT]
-Secondly, device A sends this request-packet to router A :
+Device A sends request-packet to router A :
 {
     source IP   : IP_a
     source port : 49400 (randomly assigned port by OS when connection is made)